akicestmoi/market-watch/PROBABILITY_MATRIX_METHODOLOGY.md

 4. **Both**: Extend probability support before subsequent calculations
 5. **Both**: Filter out low-probability scenarios in final output

+### General Formulation

+The entire process can be viewed as a sequence of **discrete probability distribution convolutions**:

+- **First contract**: Direct calculation from implied rates
+- **Subsequent contracts**: Convolution of previous probabilities with new meeting probabilities

+This recursive structure ensures that probabilities are properly propagated through time, accounting for all possible rate change paths.

 ---

 ## References